MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-logging.md

 ---

 # Concept - Logging in MIP SDK
 Troubleshooting custom applications that consume the MIP SDK begin with inspecting mip logs.
-MIP log location is configured at [MipContext](/information-protection/develop/concept-mipcontext#mipcontext) creation and can be queried for with *.miplog file extension.
+MIP log location is configured at MipContext creation and can be queried for with *.miplog file extension.
 Microsoft apps and samples store MIP logs at <application path>\APP_DATA\mip_data.

 ## Mask sensitive data in MIP logs
 Logs in the MIP SDK do not mask sensitive content which may be personally identifiable to a customer without extra configuration.

-What sensitive data is most common in the MIP SDK?
+Common sensitive data in MIP SDK logs:
 - Email names
 - File names
 - Label names